Your garden has the exact mix of order and wilderness that appeals to you. You love it; it is beautiful.

 The best feature of your garden is a huge shady tree under which there is a garden bench.
 A rope swing hangs delicately from its sturdy branches.
 The tree is big and strong.
 It will remain the same for eternity; you know it in your soul.

 The creepers, unformed and delicate, have found the tree a reassuring presence.
-They have thrown their tiny arms around him and hugged him close to their little hearts.
+They have thrown their frail arms around him and hugged him close to their little hearts.
 The flowers have bloomed with wild profusion, their delicate existence protected from the summer sun by the graceful sweep of the tree’s foliage.

 An entire world has lived under that tree.
 You need it.
 You can’t imagine your garden without it.
 You will have that tree in your garden.
 You have decided this and you are determined.
 There will be no negotiation on that.
 Ever.